CommonAccord/Cmacc-Org/README.md

 # CommonAccord Library and Parser

 This is the repo used as the source for commonaccord.org (and www.commonaccord.org) website.
-This repo includes many of the other repos - notably the /G/ "prose object" repos.
 Web presentation is deployed via Heroku.
 The presentation get hits by bots, and sometimes it gets knocked out.
 Let us know by a message to CommonAccord@gmail.com

 ## License